Metalist Sports Complex: History

 Construction on the stadium began in 1925 by order of Anastas Mikoyan and a decision of the Kharkiv Raion League of Steel Workers (Metalists).
 Opened on 12 September 1926, the new stadium was known as Traktor, as it was then being built by workers of the Kharkiv Lokomotive Factory (today Malyshev Factory).
 The stadium was built on territory of an old Holy Spirit cemetery that was active in 1772–1854 and was officially closed by the Russian Holy Synod at the end of the 19th century.
 On the moment of opening, it was the biggest stadium in the city, until 1931, when Dynamo Stadium was built.

+The West Stand of the stadium, ca. 1930.

 Prior to World War II, the facility was renamed Dzerzhynets Stadium in honor of Felix Dzerzhinsky, the first head of the Cheka.
 Since 1967, it has borne its present moniker, Metalist; in that same year, the capacity of the stadium reached 10,000.